vignemail1/SWITCHwayf/README.md

      This file contains the list of Identity Providers that that can be
      configured by hand

+3. Adapt the SWITCHwayf configuration in SWITCHwayf/etc/config.php.
+   There are comments in that file that should help you make suitable choices for your use case.
+   If you are relying on metadata for SP/IdP information, initialize the IDProvider.metadata.php//SProvider.metadata.php files with a command like
+   'php bin/update-metadata.php --metadata-file #PATH-TO-SAML2-METADATA#/metadata.xml --metadata-idp-file etc/IDProvider.metadata.php --metadata-sp-file etc/SProvider.metadata.php --verbose'

-3. Ensure that permissions for the files:
+4. Ensure that permissions for the files:
-     - SProvider.metadata.php
-     - IDProvider.metadata.php
-     - metadata.lock
-     - $WAYFLogFile (typically /var/log/apache2/wayf.log)
+     - SWITCHwayf/etc/SProvider.metadata.php (configured in $metadataSPFile)
+     - SWITCHwayf/etc/IDProvider.metadata.php  (configured in $metadataIDPFile)
+     - /tmp/metadata.lock (configured in $metadataLockFile)
+     - /var/log/apache2/wayf.log (configured in $WAYFLogFile)
    are set such that the web server user (e.g. www-data, www or httpd) has write permissions for them.

-4. Adapt the SWITCHwayf configuration in SWITCHwayf/etc/config.php.
-   There are comments in that file that should help you make suitable choices for your use case.
+E.g. with a command like:
+   'chown www-data etc/*metadata.php'

 5. If Apache 2 is used, add the following statement to the Apache configuration: